About the Pastoral Ministry Program

 Courses, Course Descriptions and Four-Year Plan

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the pastoral ministry program at Spring Arbor University in the undergraduate catalog.
+View the course requirements, layout, course descriptions and a sample four-year plan, and learn more about the pastoral ministry program at Spring Arbor University, all in the undergraduate catalog.

 The pastoral ministry major is a “career entry” program for students who anticipate beginning a career in pastoral ministry or other forms of church ministry immediately after college graduation or after further education.
 In specialized ministries, such as counseling, additional education may still be required, yet generally this program should fulfill the minimal entry requirement for certain agencies.
 In these and other cases, the church or agency through which an individual will minister will determine the level of education required—some churches and agencies require seminary preparation.

 To learn more about how Spring Arbor helps its graduates prepare for a career, visit our career development section.